Fesmaster/ThousandEyesCampaign/charoptions/avarian-characters.md

 You can use many different types of items as your casting focus, from a standard Arcane Focus, or your tools, or some sort of family memento.

 ### Supercharged Magic
 At 2nd level, you have learned to manipulate the curon field (Weave of Magic for pleb wizards) to enhance a magical effect.
 You can do this to cantrips you cast, or, as a reaction cantrips and spells cast by others and the magic effects of magic items.
+This does not apply to attacks from spellshots or forceblades.
 To do so, you must spend a supercharge point.
 There are three possible effects:
 1) If the spell has a duration equal to or greater than 1 minute, you can extend it up to twice its natural duration, with a maximum value of 24 hours.
 2) If the spell requires an attack roll, you can add a 1d4 to that attack roll.
 3) If the spell requires a saving throw, you can increase the DC of the saving throw by 1d4.